 Pinnacle Studio is a video editing software package that runs in Windows.

 This review is mostly about Pinnacle Studio Ultimate 16 -- which I'm using as I write this.
 I found Pinnacle Studio Ultimate 15 (and earlier versions) to have the features I needed for my purposes.
-However, it is rather slow, even on my Intel i5 computer, it is very crash-prone and it allows only 3 video tracks.
-One of Pinnacle 15's best features, I would rather not need: it almost always recovers fully from a crash on restarting, reloading the project.
+However,these versions are rather slow, even on my Intel i5 computer, very crash-prone and allow only 3 video tracks.
+One of version 15's best features, I would rather not need: it almost always reloads a project intact on restarting after a crash.
 Pinnacle Studio 16 has the same feature but needs it less often.

-Pinnacle Studio 15 and 16 have differences in the user interface, but many commands are the same.
-This makes transition easier.
+Versions 15 and 16 have differences in the user interface, but many commands are the same.
+This makes transition to the newer version easier.

 Let me discuss some things I like first.

-Pinnacle Studio 16 is much faster than any version up through 15.
-It can export a 1920 x 1080 HD video to an MP4 on my Intel i5 machine, at nearly real-time speed.
+Pinnacle Studio Ultimate 16 is much faster than any version up through 15.
+It can export a 1920 x 1080 HD video to an MP4 on my Intel i5 machine at nearly real-time speed.

-The upgrade from v.
-15 is inexpensive; v.
-16 can read file created in earlier versions, a major advantage when upgrading.
+The upgrade from version 15 is inexpensive; version 16 can read files created in earlier versions, a major advantage when upgrading.
 (You must select "import previous Pinnacle Studio projects" rather than attempting simply to open them).

 All versions can render video during editing of a project, so composed segments (picture in picture, pan and zoom, transitions, etc.) will play smoothly as editing continues.

 All versions include "Scorefitter" automated background music, with the same free selections, dozens of them, and many sound as if they are being played by live musicians.
 There are very good piano, electric guitar, Hammond organ, pizzicato string and drum kit sounds.
 Wind and bowed string instruments don't sound as realistic -- so, all in all, if you choose a selection which uses rock band instrumentation, it will sound realistic.
 The music is automatically edited to fit the length of time you select for it.
-Rendering of music selections to fit different lengths can be painfully slow in Pinnacle Studio 15; it is much faster in Avid Studio and Pinnacle Studio 16.
+Rendering of music selections to fit different lengths can be painfully slow in version 15; it is much faster in Avid Studio and version 16.
 Additional selections may be purchased.
 The Scorefitter is available only in the Ultimate version.

 Version 16 has a useful "navigator", a miniaturized version of the timeline, which can be added above the timeline.
 The "navigator" indicates the position of the playback head and the part of the timeline which is visible onscreen.
 That onscreen segment can be broadened, narrowed and moved by clicking and dragging in the "navigator" or by grabbling the ends of the timeline This is a real improvement over the Windows scroll bar in version 15, and eliminates the need to collapse the timeline to get the big picture of the project.

 Version 15 does not allow clips to be inserted after empty time at the end of the last clip in a project, so it is necessary to extend the last clip or insert a dummy clip.
 Similarly, version 15 does not allow the first clip to be dragged away from the start.
-Dragging in the timeline is less restricted in the newer products.
-It is even possible to drag the start of the first clip to the left, off the timeline, to extend it, effectively moving all others later in time.
+In version 16, it is even possible to drag the start of the first clip to the left, off the timeline, to extend it, effectively moving all others later in time.
 This feature makes it easier, for example, to insert a title at the beginning of a project.